 What is the Relevance of Accounting Principles?

-Accounting Principles can be defined as the standard accounting rules that must be followed while preparing a company’s financial statements.
-As per the FASB, companies have to follow these rules to create standardized financial information.
+Accounting Principles are the standard accounting rules that must be followed while preparing a company’s financial statements.
+According to the FASB, companies must follow these rules to create standardized financial information.

-Because of accounting principles, companies cannot prepare financial statements as and how they want them and include only the information that will prove beneficial to them.
-The significant relevance of the accounting principle is to remove the cheating factor from the company’s financial reports.
+Because of accounting principles, companies cannot prepare financial statements as and how they want them and can only include the information that will benefit them.
+The accounting principle’s significant Relevance is removing the cheating factor from the company’s financial reports.

 What is Meant by Relevance and Faithful Representation?

 Relevance and Faithful Representation (Reliability) are two fundamental qualitative characteristics of accounting information.
-These are considered essential and work as a team to make the data more useful which would otherwise have no value.
+These are essential and work together to make the data more valuable.

-Relevance is the first and the foremost feature that needs to be added to the financial information.
-By relevance, we mean adding aspects to the data that solve the purpose for which the reports are being created.
+Relevance is the first feature to be added to the financial information.
+By Relevance, we mean adding aspects that solve the purpose for which the reports are being created.
 In short, it should be relevant to the goal.
-This can be done by adding the confirmatory (data of past financial events) and predictive (efficiency in predicting future events) value to the information.
+This can be done by adding the information’s confirmatory (data of past financial events) and predictive (efficiency in predicting future events) values.

-Apart from being relevant, the financial data must also be faithful and reliable.
-This means the data should be complete and have all the necessary data without intentional omissions.
+Apart from being relevant, the financial data must be faithful and reliable.
+This means the data should be complete and have all the data required without intentional omissions.
 It should not be biased; the data needs to be neutral.
 Also, the data should be accurate and free from errors.

 How Do Relevance and Faithful Representation Ensure the Quality of the Financial Statements?